MicrosoftDocs/azure-docs/articles/ai-studio/how-to/model-catalog-overview.md

 ### Build Generative AI Apps with Managed computes

 Prompt flow offers a great experience for prototyping.
 You can use models deployed with Managed computes in Prompt Flow with the [Open Model LLM tool](../../machine-learning/prompt-flow/tools-reference/open-model-llm-tool.md).
-You can also use the REST API exposed by the Real-time endpoints in popular LLM tools like LangChain with the [Azure Machine Learning extension](https://python.langchain.com/docs/integrations/chat/azureml_chat_endpoint/).
+You can also use the REST API exposed by managed compute in popular LLM tools like LangChain with the [Azure Machine Learning extension](https://python.langchain.com/docs/integrations/chat/azureml_chat_endpoint/).

 ### Content safety for models deployed as Managed Computes